Mariners move closer to the AL West cellar after 16-3 thumping by Angels

 Of course, the Mariners were not supposed to be good in what was supposed to be a developmental season, while the Angels had hoped to compete for a spot in the expanded postseason.

-After pitching well in his previous three outings, rookie Justus Sheffield couldn’t continue that trend against the Angels.
-The young lefty lasted just 4 2/3 innings, allowing six runs on four hits with four walks and six strikeouts to fall to 2-3.
+After pitching well in his previous three outings, Seattle rookie Justus Sheffield couldn’t continue that trend against the Angels.
+The young left-hander lasted just 4 2/3 innings, allowing six runs on four hits with four walks and six strikeouts to fall to 2-3.

-“Obviously Justus Sheffield’s been on a great run for us, and he’s disappointed with the outing and the results he got tonight,” Servais said.
+“Obviously, Justus Sheffield’s been on a great run for us, and he’s disappointed with the outing and the results he got tonight,” Servais said.
 “I’m going to go back to what I’ve talked about when we’re going well.
 Tonight, we didn’t execute in those 0-0 and 1-0.
 And that’s kind of been our benchmark and it’ll always be our benchmark.”

 Sheffield lacked the pinpoint command with his two-seam fastball and couldn’t consistently get ahead enough to use his slider to put hitters away.
-After getting the first strike on 73 percent of the hitters he faced in those last three outings, Sheffield generated just nine first-pitch strikes in the 22 batters he faced.
+After getting the first strike on 73% of the hitters he faced in those past three outings, Sheffield generated just nine first-pitch strikes on the 22 batters he faced.

-“My arm felt really good tonight and I think that got into my head a little bit,” Sheffield said in postgame video conference.
+“My arm felt really good tonight and I think that got into my head a little bit,” Sheffield said in a postgame video conference.
 “I think I was out there over-throwing and opening up.
 I wasn’t able to drive the ball in there the way I wanted to and that hurt me.”

-A two-out infield single from Mike Trout and a double from Anthony Rendon in the first inning led to the Angels first run.
+A two-out infield single from Mike Trout and a double from Anthony Rendon in the first inning led to the Angels’ first run.

 The Mariners answered with a run in the top of the second.
-Jose Marmolejos doubled over the head of Trout off Angels starter Dylan Bundy and Tim Lopes followed with a double.
+Jose Marmolejos doubled over the head of Trout off Angels starter Dylan Bundy and Lopes followed with a double.

 But Angels retook the lead in the bottom of the second and continued to add to it.

-Rookie Jo Adell crushed his first MLB homer — a two-run blast into the left field seats that made it 3-1.
-It was the first homer that Sheffield had allowed this season, ending a streak of 116 batters faced without allowing a homer — the fourth longest active streak in MLB.
+Rookie Jo Adell crushed his first MLB homer — a two-run blast into the left-field seats that made it 3-1.
+It was the first homer Sheffield had allowed this season, ending a streak of 116 batters faced without allowing a homer — the fourth longest active streak in MLB.

-“I pulled a changeup over the middle of the plate,” Sheffield said.
+“I pulled a change-up over the middle of the plate,” Sheffield said.
 “Bad location.”

 After that homer, Sheffield regrouped and retired the next 10 batters he faced.
 But the outing fell apart in an interminable fifth inning that he couldn’t finish.

 Sheffield was able to get two outs in the inning, but walked Trout and Anthony Rendon to load the bases.
-With Sheffield’s pitch count at 98 and showing obvious fatigue, and future Hall of Famer Albert Pujols coming to the plate, manager Scott Servais went to rookie right-hander Joey Gerber.
+With Sheffield’s pitch count at 98 and showing obvious fatigue, and future Hall of Famer Albert Pujols coming to the plate, Servais went to rookie right-hander Joey Gerber.
 But Pujols singled up the middle on a 2-1 fastball to score two runs charged to Sheffield.

 “I felt good after that second inning,” Sheffield said.
 “I got on a roll and was in a pretty good rhythm.
 But you’ve got to stay ahead, stay on the attack and finish guys,” Sheffield said.
-“You can’t leave two-strike pitchers over the plate.
+“You can’t leave two-strike pitchs over the plate.
 And the walks, that’s definitely what killed me tonight.
 And I think I started a trend over the whole game tonight.
 Definitely not my best.”

 The game got out of hand when the Mariners’ bullpen struggled to throw strikes and record outs, which has been a season-long issue.

-Aaron Fletcher gave up four runs on three hits with two walks in 2/3 of an inning, including Adell’s second homer of the night, while Zac Grotz also allowed four runs on three hits while issuing four walks and surrendering a homer to Trout.
+Aaron Fletcher gave up four runs on three hits with two walks in two-thirds of an inning, including Adell’s second homer of the night, while Zac Grotz allowed four runs on three hits while issuing four walks and surrendering a homer to Trout.

 Editor’s note: The Times declined to send reporter Ryan Divish to Anaheim for this game because of COVID-19 safety concerns.